 Andrew Moore – Chair of Governors

 My association with St John’s began in 2017 when my daughter Isla started in reception.
-Erin will hopefully be joining her sister at the school in 2019.
+Erin joined her sister at the school in 2019.
 We’ve lived in the Heatons since 2011.
 My wife Anna and I have been impressed with the community feel of the school and the effort that goes in to helping every child try and reach their potential.
 Being a governor affords me the opportunity to support the school in its aims (plus, I am definitely not creative enough to get involved in most PTA activities!).

 By occupation I am a family solicitor and mediator for a national law firm.
 I help parents, children, and other family members through significant periods of change and upheaval in their lives, primarily following divorce and separation.
 I am experienced in advising upon and mediating disputes involving children such as choice of school, change of name, objections to travel, and most commonly the time children shall spend with each parent.
 I am able to bring that background and insight to my governor role and support of the school.